intel-analytics/ipex-llm/python/llm/example/CPU/HF-Transformers-AutoModels/Model/llama3/README.md

 <|begin_of_text|><|start_header_id|>system<|end_header_id|>
 <|eot_id|><|start_header_id|>user<|end_header_id|>
 What is AI?<|eot_id|><|start_header_id|>assistant<|end_header_id|>
-AI, or Artificial Intelligence, refers to the development of computer systems that can perform tasks that would typically require human intelligence.
+Artificial Intelligence (AI) refers to the development of computer systems that can perform tasks that would typically require human intelligence, such as:

-AI systems can be trained to perform specific
+1. Learning: AI
 ```